 Ornamental White offers a luxurious look at a less-than-luxury price.
 Expect to pay just $45 to $49 per square foot installed for this popular white granite.

 12. White Spring

 Mined in southern Brazil, White Spring granite is a true classic.
 Featuring a backdrop of crystal-white bedrock, White Spring is noteworthy for its alluringly rambling, high-variation veining in white, gray and crimson hues.
-And while White Spring is very much pure white, it can appear darker in color due to its dense mineral veining.
+Plus, while White Spring is very much pure white, it can appear darker in color due to its dense mineral veining.
 Cherry and mahogany cabinets bring out White Spring’s dramatic red accents, while white cabinets offer dramatic contrast.

 Due to its distinctive appearance, White Spring is at the higher end of white granite price at $62 to $69 per square foot installed.